Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 Copy HDL to FPGA
 ----
-(only needed if the rbf file was changed)
+The copy is only needed if the rbf file was changed.

 FireUp the system
 ===============